AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/streaming/http.md

 The [!UICONTROL Mapping] step appears, providing an interface to map the source data to a Platform dataset.

-The [!DNL HTTP API] source support ingestion of JSON files.
+The [!DNL HTTP API] source supports ingestion of JSON files.
 JSON files do not require manual configuration if they are marked as XDM-complaint.
 If not, then you must explicitly configure the mapping.

 Choose a dataset for inbound data to be ingested into.
 You can either use an existing dataset or create a new one.